Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

-Suppose $(S,\alpha)$ is a finite area translation surface with infinite topological type and has ergodic translation flow.
-In this paper, we study the ergodicity of the translation flow on finite unbranched connected covers $(\tilde S, \tilde \alpha)$ of $(S,\alpha)$.
-In order to study this, we introduce some spaces of covers, and following the above paradigm study how the behavior of Teichm\"uller trajectories through this space influences the ergodicity of the translation flow.
+Suppose $(S,\alpha)$ is a finite area translation surface with infinite topological type which has a translation flow which is defined for all time almost everywhere and is ergodic.
+Any cover of $S$ inherits a translation structure by pulling back the $1$-form $\alpha$ under the covering map.
+When endowed with this structure, the cover's translation flow will also be defined for all time almost everywhere.
+In this paper we study the ergodicity of the translation flow on finite unbranched covers $(\tilde S, \tilde \alpha)$ of $(S,\alpha)$.
+We introduce some spaces of covers and following the above paradigm study how the behavior of Teichm\"uller trajectories through this space influences the ergodicity of the translation flow on a cover.

 In order to say something constructive, we pick some integer $d \geq 2$, and restrict attention to covers of degree $d$.
-Choose an arbitrary non-singular basepoint.
+Choose an arbitrary non-singular basepoint on the surface $S$.
 Let $(\tilde S, \tilde \alpha)$ be a cover of $(S,\alpha)$, where the flat structure on $(\tilde S, \tilde \alpha)$ is lifted from the one on $(S,\alpha)$.
 The fiber of the basepoint can be identified in an arbitrary way with the set $\{1,2, \ldots, d\}$.
-The {\em monodromy action} is the natural right action of the fundamental group on fiber of the basepoint.
+The {\em monodromy action} is the natural right action of the fundamental group of $S$ on the fiber of the basepoint.
 Our identification of the fiber determines a {\em monodromy representation} $\pi_1(S) \to \Pi_d$, where $\Pi_d$ is the permutation group of $\{1, \ldots, d\}$.
 We note that a cover can be reconstructed from its monodromy representation, and two covers are isomorphic (in the sense of covering theory) if and only if these monodromy representations differ by conjugation by an element of $\Pi_d$.
 These ideas are reviewed in \S \ref{sec:spaces}.
 Now fix a subgroup $G \subset \Pi_d$.
 We say a cover $(\tilde S, \tilde \alpha)$ has {\em monodromy in $G$} if it can be realized by a monodromy representation to $G$.
 From the above remarks, we note that the space of covers of $(S,\alpha)$ with monodromy in $G$ up to cover isomorphism is identified with